 The Bachelor of Engineering degree requires students to obtain industrial work experience of twelve weeks (60 working days) duration towards satisfying the requirements for award of the degree.
 Students may undertake their work experience after completion of a minimum of 24 credit points of Year 3 units of study when they have built up a sufficient background of engineering.
 The following provide information about work experience and student can also contact the course coordinator for a further discussion if his/her question is not answered by this introduction paper.

 The university takes your occupational health and safety seriously.
-In order for you to be properly covered for insurance, please make sure that you complete the following two forms together with your internship supervisor: Form 1 and Form 2, BEFORE the start of your internship.
-Please return both completed forms via email to email@example.com.
+In order for you to be properly covered for insurance, please make sure that you complete Section B and C of the ELEC4702 Practical Experience form before the start of your work and mail it to email@example.com with the subject Registration

 The pre-requisite of this UoS is completion of a minimum of 24 credit points of Year 3 units of study.
 You may contact the course coordinator for a discussion if you are in your third year and with to undertake your work experience but have not yet successfully completed 24 credit points of Year 3 UoS.

 The type of job that is acceptable for work experience may vary: from process work and technical support through to engineering design and research or software design and maintenance.
 In general, the job should be in an engineering environment but not necessarily in the same discipline of the degree the student is pursuing.
 For instance, simply selling equipment for a computer firm is not considered suitable, however, the technical support work (while selling) may be suitable.

 None.
 You don’t gain any credit from this UoS but it is compulsory and you cannot graduate without completion of it.